nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list tasks.

-2. PlaNus shows a list of persons
+2. PlaNus shows a list of tasks.

+   Use case ends.

+**Extensions**

+- 2a.
+The list is empty.

   Use case ends.

 **Use case 04: Request help**